Robert Lorimer: Early life

+Lorimer designed a private residence in Helsinki for industrialist Ossian Donner and his Scottish wife, Violet McHutchen.
+At that time, the autonomous Grand Duchy of Finland belonged to the Russian Empire.
+The house, located at Maurinkatu 6 and representing English and Scottish styles, was completed in 1901.
+The Donners fled the Russian Revolution to Britain, and sold the house to Svenska Klubben in 1932.

 As his reputation grew the scale of his commissions increased, including major alterations and additions to important houses in various styles, culminating in three entirely new country houses designed in his personal interpretation of Scots baronial style; at Rowallan Castle, Ayrshire (1903), Ardkinglas, Argyll (1906), and Formakin House, Renfrewshire (1912).
 Of these, Ardkinglas, on Loch Fyne, was the only one built as originally designed and, Lorimer having been given carte blanche, represents his masterpiece.

 His important restorations at this time include Lennoxlove House, Haddington (1912) and probably his most evocative; at Dunderave Castle, Argyllshire (1912) on the Ardkinglas estate.
 He could take a house of modest character and give it a strong personality, such as Pitkerro, Forfarshire (1902) or Briglands, Kinross (from 1903), particularly where he found the raw materials sympathetic, but he could also disregard existing architectural qualities in a way that modern conservation practice would question, if he felt the result justified its replacement, such as at Hill of Tarvit, Fife (1907) where he demolished a previous house probably by Sir William Bruce, or at Marchmont, Berwickshire (1914) where he re-configured an altered house by William Adam (from 1750), ignoring Adam's design.

 He was called in to a number of properties to carry out a range of improvements, such as minor alterations, design of interiors and furnishings, work to ancillary buildings, and garden designs and features.
 A good representative of this sort of work is Hunterston Castle in Ayrshire (1912).